jfitisoff/insite/README.md

 # Features

-## Simplified Page Object Initialization and Navigation
+## Simplified page object initialization and navigation
 Three main points worth noting before digging into how navigation works:
  * Browsers get initialized at the site level.
 The site object automatically passes the browser down to a page object as it gets initialized.
 So there's no need to feed a page object a browser object every time you need a page.